rdrybin/wordpress-future-imperfect/readme.txt

 = How do I get my menu in the top bar? =

-When editing your menu, click the checkbox at the bottom labeled Primary Nav and save the menu.
+When editing your menu, click the checkbox at the bottom labeled Primary Nav and save the menu..

 == Changelog ==